 Add value through additional services

-As well as tangible products, you could think about ways that you could offer added value services for sale or to improve your existing product/service.
+As well as tangible products, you could think about ways that you could offer added value services for sale or improve your existing product/service.
 Unlike products, these can often be delivered at low cost and potentially without time restraints.
 Examples of free services include user guides, comparison service or a newsletter.
 Paid-for services could include consultancy.

 Think about who your customers are and what they care about – what services could you develop that would make their life easier?